espocrm/documentation/docs/development/metadata/scopes.md

 *string[]*

 A list of available levels in Portal Roles.
-Available item values: all, team, own, no.
+Available item values: all, account, contact, own, no.

 ## aclPortalActionLevelListMap